BeautifulTrouble/solidarity-not-aid/README.md

 # Solidarity ≠ Aid
-A project of Beautiful Trouble
+## A project of Beautiful Trouble

+Content editors can make changes to the [ArchieML](http://archieml.org) document called CONTENT.

 ## Project setup